 Criminal background check, health insurance and malpractice insurance are required for clinical coursework.

 To be recommended to the California Board of Registered Nursing (BRN) to take the licensure exam as a Registered Nurse, students must successfully complete the RN Prelicensure Exit Assessment.
 The results of this assessment will not impact the conferring of the bachelor's degree.

 Registered Nurse Applicants are required to apply for admission to the University and do the following:

 Graduates of diploma schools of nursing are urged to seek information/admission to a community college that offers the opportunity to earn academic credit for a diploma nursing program.

 Course of Study

 A specific combination of general education, prerequisites, nursing and elective courses totaling 129 units for the basic program and 120 units for the R.N. program are required for graduation.
 All nursing courses in the nursing program must be taken in sequence.
-In general, the number assigned to each nursing course indicates where it occurs in the sequence.
 Admission to the first course is by application which will be accepted upon successful attainment of the criteria listed above.
-The last date to file applications for each semester will be available in the Nursing Department.
+The last date to file applications for each semester will be available in the School of Nursing.
 Progress in the nursing major requires that students maintain a cumulative 2.0 GPA on all units attempted and attain a minimum of a “C” grade in each of the nursing courses as well as all required support courses.
 The student who earns less than a grade of “C” must repeat that course prior to being admitted to the next course in the nursing course sequence.
 A nursing course may be repeated one time.
-The nursing sequence of courses requires a minimum of six semesters for the “basic student”.
 A break in the sequence of nursing courses necessitates readmission on a space-available basis.